-For a text based extraction, we propose a new method that uses POS (part-of-speech) tagging to extract text features and Maximum Entropy modelling to predict the polarity of the sentiments (positive or negative) using the text features.
-An important feature of our method is the ability to identify the individual contributions of the text features towards sentiment estimation.
-We evaluate the proposed sentiment estimation on both publically available text databases and videos.
-On the text datasets, this provides us with the capability of identifying key words/phrases within the video that carry important information.
-By indexing these key words/phrases, retrieval systems can enhance the ability of users to search for relevant information.
-Sentiment analysis deals with identifying and classifying opinions or sentiments expressed in source text.
-Sentiment analysis is compared to general sentiment analysis due to the presence of emotions.
+For a text based extraction, we develop a new method that uses part-of-speech tagging to extract text features and Maximum Entropy modelling to predict the polarity of the sentiments like positive or negative using the text features.
+An important method is the ability to identify the individual contributions of the text features towards sentiment estimation.
+We assess the proposed sentiment estimation on both publically available text databases and videos.
+On the text datasets, this provides us with the capability of identifying words within the video that carry important information.
+By indexing these words, retrieval systems can enhance the ability of users to search for relevant information.
+Sentiment analysis deals with identify and classify the expression.
+Sentiment analysis is compared with sentiment analysis due to the presence of emotions.